hashicorp/vagrant/website/source/docs/other/environmental-variables.html.md

 Note that any `vagrant plugin` commands automatically do not load any plugins, so if you do install any unstable plugins, you can always use the `vagrant plugin` commands without having to worry.

+## `VAGRANT_ALLOW_PLUGIN_SOURCE_ERRORS`

+If this is set to any value, then Vagrant will not error when a configured plugin source is unavailable.
+When installing a Vagrant plugin Vagrant will error and halt if a plugin source is inaccessible.
+In some cases it may be desirable to ignore inaccessible sources and continue with the plugin installation.
+Enabling this value will cause Vagrant to simply log the plugin source error and continue.

 ## `VAGRANT_NO_PARALLEL`